John Meluso, PhD

 OCEAN Postdoctoral Fellow at the Vermont Complex Systems Center

-I study Complex Systems, Management & Organizations, and Communication through a Sociolinguistic lens.
-Primary strengths include semi-structured interviews, surveys, agent-based modeling, and networks.
-Interested in organizational theory, complex systems, communication studies, gender & diversity studies, sociology, and engineering systems.
+I study Management & Organizations, Communication, Complex Systems, and Diversity.
+Primary strengths include semi-structured interviews, surveys, agent-based modeling, and network science.

 Description of Research